Create Your Own Personalized Flavor of Tea (Konacha / Limited)Create Your Own Personalized Flavor of Tea (Konacha / Limited)

 The mornings and evenings are now getting cool here in Ujitawara, Kyoto.
 Curious to say, the first hints of autumn coolness indeed make the flavor and warmth of hot tea even more inviting and desirable.

-This year the lingering summer heat is the most severe in the past 5 years.
+Following last year, this year the lingering summer heat is the most severe in the past 5 years.
 For example, even the morning and evening temperatures are still a little higher than average this year.
-In contrast, we have received plenty of rainfall over the summer, especially during the TSUYU rainy season.
-Therefore, the condition of the tea trees is relatively good, and there is now hardly any HAYAKE leaf scald damage at our tea farms.
-We farmers expect a heavy crop of tea next spring.
+We have received plenty of rainfall in September, though the rainfall amount from July to August was much less than usual.
+Thanks to the rainfall, the condition of the tea trees is recovering from HAYAKE leaf scald damage or poor bud growth at our tea farms.
+We farmers hope a heavy crop of tea next spring.

 Summer flowers have finished blooming and autumn flowers are beginning to appear.
 The seven autumn wild flowers, loved by tea masters for generations, are blooming.
 Autumn fruit trees such as persimmon are starting to produce green fruits that will soon ripen to a beautiful orange color, a symbol of autumn.